-A California man was angry an elderly veteran grabbed his girlfriend, so he decided to torture and kill the man who fought for the country.
+A California man was angry a Vietnam veteran grabbed his girlfriend, so he decided to torture and kill the elderly man.

 Now, the sadistic killer will remain behind bars for the rest of his life.

 Recently, Nevada County Superior Court Judge Robert Tice-Raskin handed Sean Bryant, 57, a life term in prison without the possibility of parole for the brutal death of 70-year-old Stanley Norman.
 Bryant was found guilty by a jury of first-degree murder.